Nitai7846/LiDAR-FILTERS/README.md

 Vegetation Filtering.py detects high density grids and removes them from the file.

+Hough for LiDAR.py make use of the Hough Transform Algorithm and integrates it with LiDAR Data to help with powerline detection.

 This code is compatible with (and based on) the DALES Open Source LiDAR Dataset.